 Our Industrial Hygiene program included butadiene, styrene, acrylonitrile, hydrazine, ammonia, particulates, asbestos, noise, carbon black and silica.
 We made ventilation surveys and exposure assessments.
 We represented Copolymer on IISRP committees evaluating butadiene monitoring and exposures.
 I also served as Radiation Safety Officer.
-We designed and implemented a process to safely handle hydrazine and hydrogen peroxide; we made over 140 batches without a process incident (and obtained a process patent).
+We designed and implemented a process to safely handle hydrazine and hydrogen peroxide; we produced over 140 batches without a process incident and obtained a process patent.

 Involvement with Material Safety Data Sheets resulted from DSM reorganization.
 The best implementations of OSHA’s Hazard Communication standard (29 CFR 1910.1200) requirements for Safety Data Sheets followed the ANSI MSDS format (Z400.1).
 GHS is the more recent best practice, implemented in the EU and now supported by OSHA.

-Expertise includes Industrial Hygiene, Radiation Protection & annual audits, Safety Data Sheets and HazCom compliance.
+Expertise includes Industrial Hygiene, Radiation Protection & annual audits, Safety Data Sheets, HazCom compliance and NORM surveys.
 I currently hold Louisiana Lead Inspector and Risk Assessor certifications as well as asbestos inspector, management planner and project designer.

-An asbestos Negative Exposure Assessment (NEA) enables termination of monitoring and reduced isolation, ventilation and respirator requirements according to the asbestos regulations.
+A Negative Exposure Assessment (NEA) enables termination of monitoring and reduced isolation, ventilation and respirator requirements according to the asbestos regulations.
 This is an opportunity for abatement contractors to reduce liability and to improve productivity and competitive position.
 The competent person certifies that subsequent activities closely resemble the job for a 12-month period.
-Personnel exposures are not normally distributed (bell curve), but rather geometric, so it is usually difficult to look at the data and say that there is a statistically reliable high degree of certainty that employees will not be overexposed.
+Personnel exposures are geometrically distributed, so it is usually difficult to look at the data and say that there is a statistically reliable high degree of certainty that employees will not be overexposed.
 Contact me for additional information.

 We are required to accumulate Certification Maintenance Points to maintain our CIH; free CM point opportunities can be found here.